 Some scholars believe that nineteenth century writer Samuel Langhorne Clemens—who was better known by his pen name, Mark Twain—may have unknowingly fired the starting gun.
 Although Mark Twain was born nearly a hundred years earlier than Cash, he was also populist folk hero, nurtured by the ebbs and flows and influences of the mighty Mississippi River (in fact, in 1984 Johnny performed at the dedication of the dam that would create “Mark Twain Lake,” which surrounds Florida, Missouri, Clemens’ birthplace).
 Mark Twain is considered by some to be the “Father of American Literature”—his book, “The Adventures of Tom Sawyer” (1876) and its sequel, “The Adventures of Huckleberry Finn” (1884) are both time-worn classics and are still studied in schools throughout the world.
 Mark Twain wasn’t an atheist, but he was, at the very least, a skeptic and often cynical when it came to spiritual matters.
 In fact, he once famously said, “Faith is believing what you know ain’t so.”

 He certainly was an unlikely choice to re-boot the return of God’s chosen people to their homeland.
 But, history has shown us that God has often used unlikely people to help fulfill and manifest His will.
 In 1867, Twain visited Palestine (which is what the Holy Land was called at that time).
-He wrote home to his son, “Many are Israel’s forsaken places, and great is the desecration.
+He wrote, “Many are Israel’s forsaken places, and great is the desecration.
 The more sacred the place, the greater the devastation it has suffered.
 Jerusalem is the most desolate place of all.”

 What’s interesting is that Twain was basically paraphrasing Moses, who warned his people that if they disobeyed the Lord, He would put a curse on their land (Deuteronomy 29:22).
 The land itself would become “a burning waste, unsown and unproductive, and no grass grows there” (Deut.
 29:23).
 Moses told them the curse would be so terrible that when foreigners (such as Mark Twain!) would come to visit the land, they would cry out, “Why has the Lord done such to this land?
 What does the heatedness of this great anger mean?”
 (Deut.
 29:24).